Skip to main content

 If the child or young person can do any of the things below on their own but it takes them a very long time, causes them pain, or may put them (or somebody else) in danger, the law sees this as needing help so you should include it on your form.

-If they cannot walk even short distances without discomfort, or if they are very slow, explain this carefully as this should entitled them to the mobility component.
+If they cannot walk even short distances without discomfort, or if they are very slow, explain this carefully as this could entitle them to the mobility component.

 If they need help to walk around school for example, please explain what difficulty they have and what help they need.

-If they are slower than their friends and need people to wait with or go slow, inlcude that.
+If they are slower than their friends and need people to wait with or go slow, include that.

-Equally, if they need more help than another child their age to go further afield to places that are unfamiliar, include that.
+If they need more help than another child their age to go out and about, include that.
 This might be help to stay safe or encouragement, prompting, or soothing.

-If they ever need restraining to keep them safe, over and above what another child their age needs, they are entitled.
+If they ever need restraining to keep them safe, over and above what another child their age needs, explain this.

 Daily care